biohackrxiv/bhxiv-metadata/doc/elixir_biohackathon2020/paper.md

 PDFs.
 More importantly it has a basic search infrastructure.

 Many projects in biohackathons are about using FAIR data.
 The OSF site lacks a number of facilities.
-For example it is not easy to straightforward to list publications related to certain biohackathons, e.g. `biohackathon 2019 Japan'.
+For example it is not easy or straightforward to list publications related to certain biohackathons, e.g. `biohackathon 2019 Japan'.
 Another problem is that there is no clear link between publications and the projects they refer to.
 It is